rangle/redux-beacon/docs/quick-start/ngrx-users.md

 > the [ngrx/router-store](https://github.com/ngrx/router-store) to
 > automatically sync angular/router changes with ngrx/store.

-Here's how you would set up Redux-Beacon to push a pageview event to Google Analytics whenever the route changes:
+Here's how you would set up Redux Beacon to push a pageview event to Google Analytics whenever the route changes:

 ```js